nsum/kings-hand/README.md

 + [Mark Railton](https://markrailton.com/) - Mentoring and guidance

 # Development process
+  + CNAME file was created automatically by GitHub in order to deploy project to custom domain.
-  + I wanted to keep the website colorfully simple, so I decided on grey which reminds of modern tattoo ink.
+  + I wanted to keep the website colorfully simple, so I decided on off-white for text and borders and grey for the background which reminds of modern tattoo ink.
   + A lot of time was spent making website responsive on all screen sizes.
   + Initially I made services page but because there was not too much material to dedicate entire page to it, I decided to delete it.
 All services content fitted into cards in index.html.
   + I needed to add second (smaller) hero image because on smaller screens big hero image was 70% outsde the screen.
   + 'Gallery' & 'Reviews' sections contain bootstrap class .card as that layout fitted what I imagined those two sections to be.
   + 'About' section on index has several paragraphs that become hidden as the screen size gets smaller.
 This is to save real estate area.
   + Video is uploaded because I had issues linking to it remotely while developing the website.
+  + From start of the process I had code for gallery and reviews carousel indicators but had them hidden as they overlapped with the images.
+Before submitting the project I decided to delete the code as they weren't necessary.

 # Testing